 Every summer the CU Department of Anthropology conducts an archaeological field school for interested undergraduate and graduate students.
 From 2002 to 2004, the field school was in the Southwest (Utah and New Mexico).
 From 2005-2015, students set up camp on the Great Plains.
-For the last three years 2016-2018, students had the opportunity to live in and do archaeology with contemporary American Indian communities in the Southwest with Scott Ortman.
-In 2019 the field school will be returning to the Great Plains with Doug Bamforth.
+From 2016-2018, students had the opportunity to live in and do archaeology with contemporary American Indian communities in the Southwest with Scott Ortman.
+In 2019 the field school returned to the Great Plains with Doug Bamforth.
+The field school will be returning again to the Great Plains in 2020.

 ANTH 4350: Archaeological Field and Laboratory Research.